 Succession planning is critical, particularly now.
 Talent everywhere is considering a move.
 So managers must get proactive.
 They must understand who’s in their teams and what risks they face if someone were to leave tomorrow.

-For many organizations, succession planning is done at the top.
+For many organizations, succession planning is done at the top, forgetting to involve managers.
 But it must be a company-wide effort.
 Managers everywhere must assess their teams, for both current and future potential.
 So they need to know why succession planning matters to them:

 • Strengthen teams.
 Succession planning highlights people’s abilities so you can get the best from them.
 Great managers put people in roles where they can excel.
 And give opportunities to learn and grow.
 So employees are motivated to do more and deliver better.